 Most epic Indonesian road trip ever is complete!

-EAST JAVA MAP
+EAST JAVA MAP (OUR ITINERARY)

 I’ve created the map below to show you how the journey will look.
 We received a lot of local advice on our route and everything was done for a specific reason.
 I’m sure there are many ways to do things but I know it is great to visualize the journey first and then you can pick and choose which things you definitely want to do and work that into your time frame.
 As you can see on the map, it begins in Surabaya and then follows the itinerary I’ve written out above.